 Discoverability, accessibility and researchability are all features of publishing that we care about, as well as the traditional values of excellent author care, good design and high production values.
-We’re proud to be able to say that MUP authors come back to us time and again.
+We’re proud to be able to say that MUP authors and readers come back to us time and again.

 All MUP commissioning must be approved by the Editorial Committee, which is composed of academics based at the University of Manchester.